Luton leads Oregon State past Cal Poly 45-7

 THE TAKEAWAY

-Oregon State: The Beavers dominated an FBS opponent, but they’re about to find out if they can compete on a consistent basis against Pac-12 teams.
+Oregon State: The Beavers dominated an FCS opponent, but they’re about to find out if they can compete on a consistent basis against Pac-12 teams.
 OSU is 1-17 the last two seasons in conference play. .
-Flemings, the smallest player on OSU’s roster at 5-foot-5, 141 pounds, scored the first touchdown of his college career in the second quarter. .
 Gebbia threw a third-quarter interception for the Beavers’ first turnover of the season. .
 Senior wide receiver Trevon Bradford (foot), who had 56 catches in 2018, has yet to play this season. .
 In addition to Jefferson, the Beavers had an assortment of players out with injuries including sophomore safety David Morris (foot), sophomore wide receiver Tyjon Lindsey (leg), junior center Nathan Eldridge (ankle), senior defensive end Jordan Whitltey (knee) and sophomore linebacker Matthew Tago (knee). .
 Sophomore linebacker Addison Gumbs (knee) is out for the remainder of the season. .
 Former OSU catcher Adley Rutschman, the No. 1 overall selection in the 2019 Major League Baseball Draft by the Baltimore Orioles, was at the game.

 Cal Poly: Cal Poly’s only other game against an active Pac-12 school was against Arizona State in 2015, a 35-21 loss. .
 The Mustangs’ coaching staff has several ties to the state of Oregon beginning with head coach Tim Walsh, who was head coach at Portland State from 1993-2006 compiling a record of 90-68 with four FCS playoff berths. .
 Offensive coordinator Jim Craft also coached at Portland State. .
 Wide receivers coach and special teams coordinator Dan Ferrigno was special teams coordinator at Oregon State from 1987-95. .
 Aristotle Thompson, who coaches slot backs and fullbacks, was an assistant coach at Eastern Oregon and Grant High School in Portland.